 We have obtained insurance to cover certain potential risks, such as property insurance covering our inventory inside our self-operated warehouses and fixed assets such as equipment, furniture and office facilities.
 However, insurance companies in China offer limited business insurance products.
 As a result, we may not be able to acquire any insurance for certain types of risks such as business liability or service disruption insurance for our operations in China, and our coverage may not be adequate to compensate for all losses that may occur, particularly with respect to loss of business or operations.
 Except for a cyber information security insurance policy we have purchased that may cover income losses or other related losses suffered by certain of our subsidiaries due to service interruption caused by any cyber security or privacy events, we do not maintain business interruption insurance or product liability insurance, nor do we maintain key-man life insurance.
 This could leave us exposed to potential claims and losses.
 In addition, our third-party service providers, including third-party warehousing service providers, may fail to purchase insurance or maintain effective insurance.
-Even if we are successful in our claims against third-party service providers when certain accidents occurred, such thirdparty service providers may not be able to fully, or at all, pay the damages resulting from such accidents.
+Even if we are successful in our claims against third-party service providers may not be able to fully, or at all, pay the damages resulting from such accidents.
 Any business disruption, litigation, regulatory action, outbreak of epidemic disease, accidents, or natural disaster could also expose us to substantial costs and diversion of resources.
-We cannot assure you that our insurance coverage or our third-party service providers' insurance coverage is sufficient to prevent us from any loss or that we will be able to successfully claim our losses under our current insurance policy on a timely basis, or at all.
-If we incur any loss that is not covered by our insurance policies, or the compensated amount is significantly less than our actual loss, our business, financial condition and results of operations could be materially and adversely affected.
+We cannot assure you that our insurance coverage or our third-party service providers' insurance policy on a timely basis, or at all.
+If we incur any loss or that we will be able to successfully claim our losses under our current insurance policy on a timely basis, or at all.
+If we incur any loss that is not covered by our insurance policies, or the compensated amount is significantly less than our actual loss, our business, financial condition and results of operations could be materi